 The following settings traditionally allow you to change the appearance of moving averages:

 MA1_Style and MA2_Style, MA1_Width and MA2_Width, MA1_Color and MA2_Color

-Color settings, line thicknesses and drawing style are the same, with one change: for the upper, middle and lower channel line, you can choose your own color.
+Color settings, line thicknesses and drawing style are the same, with one change: for the upper, middle and lower channel lines, you can choose your color.

 Both channels can be applied together, but then TMA will be used to calculate the signals.

 TMA settings: HalfLength, DevPeriod, Deviations.